clueless-bachu/PID_Controller/readme.md

 A PID Controller for velocity control.
 The UML diagram for the controller is as follows
 ![UML Diagram](./images/pidUmlDiagram.png)

+## Discussions
+We discussed about the design of the the software.
+A suggestion was forwarded about having the ability to access the control parameters which were private to dynamically change them.
+Another discussion was conducted on different naming conventions for class attributes

 ## Standard install via command-line
 ```
 git clone --recursive https://github.com/dpiet/cpp-boilerplate